Grounded for Life: United States

-The series aired in syndication on ABC Family on an intermittent basis since 2005, having gone through several timeslot changes during its run on the network.
+The series aired in syndication on ABC Family (now Freeform) on an intermittent basis since 2005, having gone through several timeslot changes during its run on the network.
 When first aired on ABC Family, the tag scenes were edited out; but when ABC Family re-acquired Grounded for Life, newer prints with the tag scenes are now shown.

 On November 16, 2009, MTV began to air the show at random during the week Unlike ABC Family's airings, these airings are the same episodes and are aired more frequently.

 In February 2015, all five seasons of the show were added to Netflix for instant play.
 They are presented in HD for the first time, as they were only shown in standard definition in their network and cable runs.

-LAFF aired reruns of the show from May 2016, until December 31, 2018.
+Laff aired reruns of the show from May 2016, until December 31, 2018, but was added back in 2024.

 On August 3, 2017, Amazon added all five seasons in HD through its Prime video service through a distribution deal with FilmRise.